My Conscious Closet

 4. PIECES THAT ARE INVESTMENTS

-There are a twenty-four million search results when you Google 'investment piece'.
+There are over twenty-four million search results when you Google 'investment piece'.
 Everyone has their take on a list of six, ten or twenty items, a selection for an 'ultimate capsule wardrobe' or 'perfect pieces'...
 You know what I'm talking about.
 For me, investment pieces are high quality items that are the building blocks of your wardrobe.
 Think classic items that you'll always need: a white t-shirt, black boots, a go-to skirt, a power blazer, a wool coat.
 Then think about what will best serve your lifestyle, personal aesthetic and body.
 For example, my first ever investment piece was a Juliette Hogan Pleated Midi Skirt that came out of my first paycheque of my full-time job.
 It's something that is timeless, made well and worn on rotation.
 A traditional list may have suggested a pencil skirt, but as I love to feel free in my clothing, I went for a flowing midi.

 5. PIECES THAT ARE PRE-LOVED, AND FROM SUSTAINABLE, ETHICAL SOURCES